Below is our current group of Visiting Scholars:

 Eva is a doctoral candidate at the Near Eastern and Judaic Studies Department at Brandeis University, and a Graduate Fellow at the Schusterman Center for Israel Studies.
 Working at the intersection of cultural history and political theology, her dissertation is examining a group of hegemonic Israeli literary and public figures who converted from ‘left’ to ‘right’ wing in the aftermath of the 1967 war, paving the way for the settlement movement as we know it today.
 Her research interests include Jewish political thought, religious and secular messianism, gender and nationalism, radicalism and fundamentalism, place studies, as well as Israeli and Palestinian visual arts and literature.
 She holds a BFA from the San Francisco Art Institute, and before starting Brandeis, she had worked at the Magnes Collection at UC Berkeley.

-Department of Jewish Thought, Hebrew University
+Department of Music, Bar Ilan University